Australia, Tropics, North Quensland, Daintree, birdwatching, wildlife, photographers

 Daintree is internationally recognised as one of Australia's premier birdwatching locations with many overseas and local bird enthusiasts coming to our area for this specific purpose.

-It has been documented that over 430 species of birds have been recorded in the area encompassing the Wet Tropics and the Great Barrier Reef region of Australia.
+It has been documented that over 430 species of birds have been recorded in the area encompassing North Queensland's Wet Tropics and the Great Barrier Reef region of Australia.
 This is more than half the bird species for the entire continent.
 Many of these birds are easily seen in the Daintree area throughout the year.
-At particular times of the year, birdwatchers from all over the world will travel to our region just to catch sight of some of the more unique species that happen to be either passing through or setting up temporary residence for breeding purposes.
+At particular times of the year, birdwatchers and photographers from all over the world will travel to our region just to catch sight of some of the more unique species that happen to be either passing through or setting up temporary residence for breeding purposes.

 The Wet Tropics has 13 endemic species and of these Lesser Sooty Owl, Macleay's Honeyeater, Pied Monarch, and Victoria's Riflebird can be seen in and around Daintree.
 Also of enormous interest to birdwatchers are the Great-billed Heron, Black Bittern, Mangrove Robin, Lovely Fairy-wren, Double-eyed Fig Parrot, Red-necked Crake and of course, the Southern Cassowary which may be seen on the northern side of the Daintree river.
 8 out of 10 of Australia’s Kingfisher species, including the spectacular Buff-breasted Paradise-Kingfisher and the diminutive Little Kingfisher can also be spotted in the Daintree.